JosephWong123/CS190-Portfolio/index.md

 The Final Project is a web application which takes an image and generates a melody from the image, using image segmentation and clustering.
 We used k- means clustering to determine the various color clusters in the image, and used a weighted average of those clusters to determine the key that the melody will be generated in.
-The lightness of the image is used to determine the mode of the melody.
-There are two possible algorithm options for generating the
-melody: the "simple" mapping, which takes each segment of the image and uses the Scriabin mappings to map to a pitch.
-This is transposed to account for the key which is determined by the clusters.
-The "contour" algorithm uses the contours of the image to create a melody.
+We partition the uploaded image into a 10x10 grid in order to simplify calculation.
+We take the average RGB values for each of these partitions, and we then use these values to calculate the HSL values.
+Hue is generally used for pitch while saturation is used for loudness and lightness is used for articulation.
+In order to determine the dominant colors, we use k-means clustering.
+There are several algorithms that you can use to generate music, more details in the README file in GitHub.